CITS880s – impedance measurement made easy – now with launch point extrapolation (LPE) and groundless on board differential test

 Purchasing a used CITS?
 Important information

-Trade in your CITS100 / 200 / 500 /900 for a new CITS880s - from July 2015 the CITS880s includes batch conversion utilities to speed file importation and conversion from legacy CITS systems.
+Trade in your CITS100 / 200 / 500 /900 for a new CITS880s The CITS880s includes batch conversion utilities to speed file importation and conversion from legacy CITS systems.